cnr-ibba/shiny-server/README.md

 ```

 This location will be referred as **working directory**, since all commands need
 to be launched inside this directory.
-This directory will also contains all the
+This directory will also contain all the
 shiny application data, database and configuration files.

 ### Setting up the environment file